ahoundetoungan/QuantilePeer/README.md

                        beta = beta, structural = TRUE, epsilon = rnorm(n, 0, 0.4))
 y2        <- y2$y
 ```
 Note that we can also include contextual variables, such as averages of `X` among peers, as additional exogenous variables.
-In real-life situations, the practitioner would also have their networks, exogenous variables `X`, and dependent variables.
-In the next sections, I illustrate how instruments for quantile peer variables can be computed.
-The same process can also be applied to real-life data instead of the simulated data I am using.

 ### Instruments

-As discussed in the paper, there are two possible instrument sets for quantile peer outcome.
-The first instrument set includes quantile of `X` among peers.
-However, one does not need to keep the same quantile level as in the model.
-To enhance the instrument strength, I recommend using finer quantile levels than those used in the model.
-The second instrument set is still quantile of `X` among peers, but with the key difference that the values of `X` of peers are ordered using the values of their dependent variable.
+As discussed in the paper, there are two possible instrument sets for quantile peer outcomes.
+The first type of instruments is the quantiles of `X` among peers.
+The second type is also the quantiles of `X` among peers, but with a key distinction that the values of `X` for peers are ordered using the values of their dependent variable.
+The second type of instruments can lead to the most efficient estimators.

-Both instrument sets can be computed using `qpeer.inst`.
-In the `formula` argument, if a dependent variable is specified, then the second instrument set is computed.
+Instruments can be computed using `qpeer.inst`.
+The choice of the instrument type can be specified through the `formula` argument.
+If `formula` is defined without a dependent variable (i.e., an expression of the type `~ X1 + X2 + ...`), then the first type is computed.
+In contrast, if `formula` is defined with a dependent variable (i.e., an expression of the type `y ~ X1 + X2 + ...`), the second type is computed.
+Importantly, it is not necessary to use the same quantile level as in the model.
+To enhance instrument strength, I recommend using finer quantile levels than those employed in the model.

 ```R
 # First instrument set
 Z1  <- qpeer.inst(formula = ~ X, Glist = G, tau = seq(0, 1, 0.1),